Cochrane Style Manual

 Very low certainty: we have very little confidence in the effect estimate; the true effect is likely to be substantially different from the estimate of effect.

-Note: for further information, see The GRADE Working Group clarifies the construct of certainty of evidence.
+Note: for further information, see the GRADE Working Group clarifies the construct of certainty of evidence.

-See also: Handbook version 6, chapter 14.
+See also: Handbook Version 6, Chapter 14.

 'Gram' should be capitalized and not hyphenated when used as Gram stain; gram negative and gram positive should be lowercase and only hyphenated when used as a unit modifier.